 - Ongoing, persistent relationship conflicts which have not been resolved over time and/or with help and coaching already provided by us via our direct services.
 For help with those, see: Your partner.
 And yourself.
 Then your partner again.
 Then yourself.
 (AKA: communicate with each other and then make some decisions, y'all.)
 Or, you and your partner may need to consult with an in-person counselor, mediator or therapist.

-- Abusive or dysfunctional family or partner situations where you are in immediate danger and need help.
-For help with those, see or contact: A domestic or interpersonal violence shelter, and/or your local social services department or agency.
+- Abusive or dysfunctional family or partner situations where you are in immediate danger and need help, including active incest.
+For help with those, see or contact: A domestic or interpersonal violence shelter, and/or your local social services department or agency, or crisis care expressly equipped to help with interfamilial and domestic abuse.
 You may also call the police, or go to any hospital emergency room and ask for help.
-You can use our find-a-doc database to look for local shelters and abuse/assault services.
-We can help with support around these issues once you are out of immediate danger, however, or help you find the appropriate help to get safe if you cannot find those shelters or services on your own.
+We can help with support around these issues once you are out of immediate danger, however, and/or help you find the appropriate help to get safe if you cannot find those shelters or services on your own.

 - Help or counseling for those who are currently perpetrating or have perpetrated emotional, physical or sexual abuse or assault.
 For help with that, see: A mental healthcare provider, such as a therapist or counselor.
 You can call local community centers or hospitals and ask about any available violence intervention programs which may be local to you.
 If you self-report any abuse or assault you have perpetrated to the police, you may also ask for counseling resources when you do.
 In the UK, this hotline is available for help for abusers.
 A similar service is available in the United States via the National Domestic Violence Hotline.